bitcoinNottingham/Bitcoin-Meetup-Template/readme.md

 ## Photo Opportunity
 Official Meetup Proof of Work photograph at block height/number nnn,nnn
-- Can you include an annalogue of the current block number(and date) in the photographs to create unbreakable event records?
+- Can you include an analogue of the current block number(and date) in the photographs to create unbreakable event records?
 - Use the satoshi masks or other face coverings for guests that might not want their faces in the images

 ## Bitcoin Price!